Tomius/pyromaze/README.md

 Pyromaze
 =============

-Pyromaze is an OpenGL game engine, with a simple game implemented in it.
+Pyromaze is a simple labyrinth escape game built on [Silice3D](https://github.com/Tomius/Silice3D).

 The game is about blowing up walls and enemies in a labyrinth in order to escape from it:
 ![screenshot](screenshots/dynamite.jpg)

-The game engine can handle pretty large scenes with a steady 60 fps, even labyrinths as big as this one:
+One purpose of this game is to show that [Silice3D](https://github.com/Tomius/Silice3D) can handle pretty large scenes with a steady 60 fps, even labyrinths as big as this one:
 ![screenshot](screenshots/large_scene.jpg)

 External dependencies: